 Phoenix Contact is a founding member of the Industrial Digital Twin Association (IDTA).
 The goal of IDTA is to establish the Asset Administration Shell (AAS) in an effort to implement the digital twin for Industry 4.0 worldwide.
 Work on the international standardization of the AAS as IEC 63278 has already begun.
 Moreover, Phoenix Contact also supports activities relating to the corresponding international standard IEC 61406 for the digital nameplate.

 The partial models standardized in the Asset Administration Shell include the digital nameplate, documentation in accordance with VDI 2770, environmental data such as RoHS and REACH, simulation and process values.
 The Asset Administration Shell also provides a uniform, manufacturer-independent application programming interface (API) for calling up product data and partial models, in which security is uniformly assured.
-This means that for the first time, all supplier data is available to machine builders and system operators.
+This means that, for the first time, all supplier data is consistently available to the operators of machines and systems.

 Asset Administration Shell for the process industry